go2santosh/mapjs/README.md

 <canvas id="mapJsCanvas" width="400" height="300">This browser doesnot support this feature.</canvas>
 ```

-Entire map is rendered on this canvas so width and hight of map can be changed at runtime using following JavaScript statement:
+Width and hight of map can be changed at runtime using following JavaScript statement:
 ```
 mapJsApi.resize(sizeX, sizeY);
 ```

-After setting the size, a map can be drawn using following two options:
-* Define map data in JSON format
-* Draw map regions, ways, and nodes using API functions

-#### Define map data in JSON format
-Defining map data in JSON format provides easiest way to create complex map.
+Map data is defined in JSON format.
+This allows easiest way to create, store, and retrieve complex map.
+This map library is best suitable for indoor maps.
+Consider creating saperate JSON map data for different parts of a building.
+For example, if a building has two or more floors then create saperate JSOD map data for each floor.
+Further, it would be good idea if a very large floor can be seperated into different regions each defined using seperate JSON map data.

 Following is a sample JSON map file:
 ```